Unordinal/HollowKnight.ToggleableBindings/README.md

 #### **`EnforceBindingRestrictions`** [_Default: `true`_]
 Bindings can sometimes restrict you from applying them - for instance, the default vanilla bindings will only allow you to enable or disable them when you're near a bench.
 If this is `false`, you can enable and disable bindings whenever you like.

-#### **`OpenBindingUI`** [_Default: `Down,DreamNail`_]
+#### **`OpenBindingUI`** [_Default: `Down,SuperDash`_]
 This is the keybind that is used to open the Bindings menu.
 This uses actions instead of specific buttons or keys.
-For example, the default bind requires you to press whatever keys/buttons you have bound to the down direction and the Dream Nail to open the menu.
+For example, the default bind requires you to press whatever keys/buttons you have bound to the down direction and Crystal Dash to open the menu.
 The value is comma-separated and case-insensitive.
-An example bind would be '`Up,SuperDash`'.
+An example bind would be '`Up,DreamNail`'.
 Valid actions you can bind are listed below.
 * Left, Right, Up, Down
 * Jump
 * Attack